Introduction to quantum mechanics: Evidence of quanta from the photoelectric effect

 Einstein's revolutionary proposal started by reanalyzing Planck's black-body theory, arriving at the same conclusions by using the new "energy quanta".
 Einstein then showed how energy quanta connected to Thomson's electron.
 In 1902, Philipp Lenard directed light from an arc lamp onto freshly cleaned metal plates housed in an evacuated glass tube.
-He measured the electric current coming off the metal plate, at higher and lower intensities of light and for different metals.
-Lenard showed that amount of current – the number of electrons – depended on the intensity of the light, but that the velocity of these electrons did not depend on intensity.
+He measured the electric current coming off the metal plate at higher and lower intensities of light and for different metals.
+Lenard showed that the amount of current – the number of electrons – depended on the intensity of the light, but that the velocity of these electrons did not depend on intensity.
 This is the photoelectric effect.
-The continuous wave theories of the time predicted that more light intensity would accelerate the same amount of current to higher velocity, contrary to this experiment.
-Einstein's energy quanta explained the volume increase: one electron is ejected for each quantum: more quanta mean more electrons.
+The continuous wave theories of the time predicted that more light intensity would accelerate the same amount of current to a higher velocity, contrary to this experiment.
+Einstein's energy quanta explained the volume increase: one electron is ejected for each quantum; more quanta mean more electrons.

 Einstein then predicted that the electron velocity would increase in direct proportion to the light frequency above a fixed value that depended upon the metal.
-Here the idea is that energy in energy-quanta depends upon the light frequency; the energy transferred to the electron comes in proportion to the light frequency.
+Here, the idea is that energy in energy-quanta depends upon the light frequency; the energy transferred to the electron comes in proportion to the light frequency.
 The type of metal gives a barrier, the fixed value, that the electrons must climb over to exit their atoms, to be emitted from the metal surface and be measured.

 Ten years elapsed before Millikan's definitive experiment verified Einstein's prediction.
-During that time many scientists rejected the revolutionary idea of quanta.
+During that time, many scientists rejected the revolutionary idea of quanta.
 But Planck's and Einstein's concept was in the air and soon began to affect other physics and quantum theories.